 The unpopulated J1 Connector in the upper left corner would be used to flash the processor on the board, but was not needed.

 The end use for the board is to drive the Theta axis on my Antenna Rotator project #Satellite Antenna Rotator Mechanical System .
 Software support for the Theta axis is a problem because antenna rotators generally support Azimuth and Elevation only.
 The data protocol that I used as the input to the rotator control is based on the Ezcomm protocol, but it got extended quite a bit.
-Hamlib is an open source project that serves are a hardware abstraction layer between the top level control software and the various radio equipment.
+Hamlib is an open source project that serves as a hardware abstraction layer between the top level control software and the various radio equipment.
 GPredict is the top level software package that I use to drive the Azimuth and Elevation axes to the predicted positions of the selected satellite.
 It has no understanding of the satellite rotational orientation, so it cannot command a Theta position for the earth antenna.
+By moving the Theta axis out of the AZ/EL command stream, it will be easier to deal with.

 For testing, I created a manual control for the Theta axis position outside of the GPredict software.
 I extended the Ezcomm module in Hamlib to support the extra axis.
 This was not a graceful solution.
 Having the Theta control on a separate serial port and independent of the GPredict/Hamlib software will simplify this operation considerably.
 When I implemented the Theta axis control, I was expecting to write a tool that would control the Theta axis by optimizing the antenna orientation based on received signal strength.
 That is still to be implemented.